A simple solution to a complex issue,

 Home isn’t home without the people we love, and people that love us back.

-Intentional Neighboring brings together neighbors of all ages on a daily basis to provide assistance and share the ups and downs of everyday life.
-Developing bonds of friendship and over time, a culture of neighborliness, kindness, helpfulness, and consideration.
-It puts into action the belief that ordinary people of all ages and abilities can change the world.
-As ambassadors and assets in addressing the difficult challenges facing our most vulnerable citizens.
+Intentional Neighboring brings together neighbors of all ages who provide mutual support and share the ups and downs of everyday life.
+Developing bonds of friendship and over time, a culture of neighborliness, kindness, helpfulness, and consideration can be established.
+It puts into action the belief that ordinary people of all ages and abilities can change the world by serving as ambassadors and assets in addressing the difficult challenges facing our most vulnerable citizens.

-In other parts of the country, intentional communities have teamed seniors with young mothers aging out of the foster care system, families arranging adoptions that keep siblings together, and wounded warriors.
-Couples or individuals looking at retirement can reduce their housing expenses and avoid isolation/boredom by mentoring vulnerable community members – in this case, younger adults on the autism spectrum who just need that bit of support to live a full life.
+In other parts of the country, intentional neighboring communities have teamed seniors with young mothers aging out of the foster care system, families providing permanent homes for youth leaving foster care, and wounded warriors with life-long rehabilitative needs.
+Couples or individuals looking at retirement can reduce their housing expenses, avoid isolation and embrace greater purpose by living alongside community members with whom they can develop meaningful, mutually supportive relationships.